arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-KafkaMigration.md

-# Exercise 1 - Introduction
+# Exercise 1 Migrate a Kafka workload to HDInsight

+## Introduction

 In this exercise, you'll migrate a Kafka workload from Cloudera to HDInsight.
 You'll perform the following tasks: